 If you’re looking to attract new talent to your company, there’s no better time to publish a job listing.
-Professionals are ready to start the new year off with a fresh start, which means savvy employers have a ton of great candidates to choose from.
-Tap or click here to see which industries job seekers are most interested in.
+There are a ton of talented people out there looking for their next great role.

 1. You’re using the wrong job titles

 When you’re writing out a job description to attract new hires, your job title is a golden opportunity.
 It’s the first impression people get; it’s your chance to grab their eyes and pull them towards your job listing.
 That means you need to pick something succinct, interesting and — most importantly — accurate.

 If you have just one word off in your job title, that could repel the very people you want to attract.
 You should also keep in mind that different companies or industries may use similar titles to mean different things.